mgoblin/STC-programmator/README.md

 This repo contains kicad electrical scheme, pcb design and description of STC programmator.

+STC is a family of microcontrollers with 8051 architecture.

 The electrical scheme and PCB design are a Kicad files.

 ![Prorgammator](/images/programmator_view.jpg)